xdmushui/partner-center-sdk/develop/make-a-one-time-purchase.md

 How to make a one-time purchase of software and reservation products such as software subscriptions, perpetual software, and Azure Reserved Virtual Machine (VM) Instances, using the Partner Center API.

 > [!NOTE]
-> Azure reservations are not available in the following markets:
+> Software subscriptions are not available in the following markets:
 >
 > | Unavailable Markets | &nbsp; | &nbsp; |
 > |--------------------------------|-----------------------------------|------------------------------------------|